 - 1) Portfolios in which we renew our BPA contract at current levels: This set of portfolios includes options where we renew our BPA contract in 2028 with the same product as we currently purchase from them (the Slice/Block product) and where we renew our BPA contract with an alternative Block-only option that BPA currently offers called Block with Shaping Capacity.
 Because we find that we do not always meet our resource adequacy standard under one of our scenarios, we also consider portfolios with resource additions of wind, battery storage or demand response.
-We iterated through various quantities of these resources until we found a quantity that allowed us to just meet our resource adequacy standard in all scenarios. - 2) Portfolios in which we renew our BPA contract at a lower level in an effort to diversify our future resource supply: This set of portfolios includes options where we renew our BPA contract with one of the above BPA product options but also acquire another resource and identify it as a "declared resource" to BPA.
-This would change BPA's calculation for the amount of firm power generation that Tacoma Power is capable of producing and reduce slightly the amount of Block we would receive from BPA.
-We are unsure of precisely how BPA might count resources like wind and solar in this calculation.
-We assume in our models that it would be roughly equivalent to their approach to hydrogenation, in which a critical water year is used to set our firm capability.
-We assume that monthly fifth percentile generation would be used to calculate "critical wind" and "critical solar" generation and that our monthly Block shaping factors would be adjusted to account for the generating profile of the resource additions.
-In the case of solar, for example, we would see a reduction mostly to our summer Block amount and very little change to our winter Block amounts.
+We iterated through various quantities of these resources until we found a quantity that allowed us to just meet our resource adequacy standard in all scenarios. - 2) Portfolios in which we renew our BPA contract at a lower level in an effort to diversify our future resource supply: This set of portfolios includes options where we renew our BPA contract with one of the above BPA product options but also acquire another resource and identify it as a "declared resource" to

-9 This is the capacity required to meet the most stringent of our three metrics-our frequency standard.
+13 This is the capacity required to meet the most stringent of our three metrics-our frequency standard.
 We would need slightly less to meet both our duration (LOLH) and magnitude (NEUE) standards in all scenarios.